What you need to know

 Investigative Inspection

 An Investigative Inspection enables Tarion to decide whether to exercise its discretion under the Ontario New Home Warranties Plan Act to abridge the warranty timelines.
-At the Investigative Inspection, Tarion will assess a warranty claim item to determine whether the item involves health and safety, an emergency, or other extraordinary circumstance that requires immediate attention.
+At the Investigative Inspection, Tarion will assess a warranty claim item to determine whether the item is covered under the builder’s warranty and involves health and safety, an emergency, or other extraordinary circumstances that require immediate attention.

-For example, if a condition in the home may adversely affect the health of the owner, Tarion may abridge the builder's repair period and conciliate earlier in the warranty claims process.
+For example, if a condition in the home may adversely affect the health of the owner, Tarion may abridge the builder's repair periods and conciliate earlier in the warranty claims process.

 What happens at an Investigative Inspection